 Published: Sunday, November 4, 2012 at 4:00 a.m.

-Compiled by Press Democrat staff.
-Submit items to Staff Writer Cathy Bussewitz at email@example.com
+Compiled by Staff Writer Robert Digitale.
+Submit items to email@example.com.

 All rights reserved.
 This copyrighted material may not be re-published without permission.
 Links are encouraged.